KexianShen/parking-env/README.md

 ```

 ## Usage
+Pre-trained models are uploaded to [Hugging Face Hub](https://huggingface.co/shenkexian/parking-env-model) with detailed notes.

-To use parking-env, you can import it in your Python code as follows:
+To use parking-env, you can code as follows:

 ```python
 import gymnasium as gym